 We ensure that decisions regarding compensation, promotions, benefits, transfers and any social or recreational programs will be administered in accordance with the principals of equal opportunity.

 (Upaya) will not tolerate any form of harassment on the basis of ethnicity, color, religion, national origin, gender, sexual orientation, age, disability or any other protected status.(consequences)to be removed.

+This provision will be ensured by the Associate Engagement Committee.

 Diversity

 (Upaya) actively creates and promotes an environment that is inclusive of all people and their unique abilities, strengths, and differences.
 We respect and embrace diversity in each other, our customers, suppliers, and all others with whom we interact as an essential component of the way we do business.
+This provision will be ensured by the Associate Engagement Committee.

 How We Treat Our Customers